 School Sisters of Saint Francis

-The School Sisters of Saint Francis are based out of Pittsburgh, PA.
+The School Sisters of Saint Francis are based in Pittsburgh, PA.
 They founded and staff the St. Francis Center for Renewal.
 The sisters live their tradition of ongoing conversion of heart through prayer, reflection, liturgical celebration and contemplation.
 Kolbe Academy is located on the grounds of St. Francis Center for Renewal which consist of over 50 acres of natural beauty.
 The grounds with wide open spaces for walking are embraced by the gentle flow of Monocacy Creek.
 Leadership from the School Sisters of St. Francis will be present on the Kolbe Academy Board of Directors.

 Caron Foundation values and nurtures the family’s healing in the process recovery just as much as the patient’s.
 They believe that the family is the patient and the patient is the family and conduct parent support groups at Kolbe Academy so that they understand the nature and consequences of addiction; develop new, healthy ways to manage anxiety; learn how to grow together in unity; and pursue personal healing and recovery.